Port Scan Attacks: 4 Unbelievable Incident Response Challenge

 What is the IP address found as a result of the scan?

-I guessed it was looking for a successful connection from the scanning IP.
+I guessed that the question referred to identifying a successful TCP connection from the scanning IP address.

 What is the MAC address of the Apple system it finds?

-Finally, I matched this source with the MAC address next to the NetBIOS name to confirm the answer.
+To confirm this was the correct device, I matched the source label with the MAC address displayed next to the NetBIOS name.

 What is the IP address of the detected Windows system?